tales from youth basketball

 Indeed, I planned to do something about it but the Board wasn’t scheduled to meet for a few days.
 What I didn’t know until after the game was that a solution was aleady in process and it wasn’t about to wait for a board meeting.

-After the fuming lady left, I entered the building for our semifinal game which was tougher than I expected.
+After the fuming lady left, I entered the building for our semifinal game with an opponent that was tougher than I expected.
 However, we won and that gave me what I wanted most: a third shot at Mr. A., this time in the championship game.

 The following Friday night, our team arrived early for the title game.
 We did a casual shoot around while I watched Mr. Arrogance and his team.
 I liked what I saw because Mr. A. was yelling and commanding and trying to seem like a big time, hard-nosed coach.